sunshineagoo17/nextstream/README.md

     - Ensure continuous deployment and integration to promptly reflect changes in the production environment.

 - **Bug Fixes**:
-    - Address any issues indentified during testing or reported by users.
+    - Address any issues identified during testing or reported by users.
     - Continuously improve the application to ensure a smooth user experience.

 - **Demo Day**:
     - Prepare a comprehensive presentation for the final demonstration.
     - Highlight key features and provide a live demo to showcase the application's capabilities.

 ## Nice-to-haves